MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 In a script block that defines a script property or script method, the `$this` variable refers to the object that is being extended.

+In a custom class, the `$this` variable refers to the class object itself allowing access to properties and methods defined in the class.

 ### $true

 Contains **True**.
 You can use this variable to represent **True** in commands